ravin00/ravin00/README.md

 About Me - Ravin Bandara

-I am currently learning DevOps, SRE (Site Reliability Engineering), and Machine Learning.
+- I am currently learning DevOps, SRE (Site Reliability Engineering), and Machine Learning.
 My interests are constantly evolving as I explore new fields and technologies.

-Passionate About:
+- Passionate About:

-Building scalable and reliable systems using DevOps practices.
+- Building scalable and reliable systems using DevOps practices and Sofware Engineering practices.

-Exploring how Machine Learning can solve real-world problems.
+- Exploring how Machine Learning can solve real-world problems.

-Enhancing system performance and availability through SRE principles.
+- Enhancing system performance and availability through SRE principles.

-Contributing to open-source projects that drive innovation and learning.
+- Contributing to open-source projects that drive innovation and learning.

-P.S.
+- P.S.
 Current interests will always be updated.